turingschool/curriculum/source/projects/traffic_spy.markdown

 ```

 Where `IDENTIFIER` is the unique identifier generated previously for this site.
-The request will contain a parameter named 'payload' which contains the JSON
+The request will contain a parameter named 'payload' which contains JSON data with this structure:
-data:

 ```
 payload = {